by Houston Divorce Attorney Sam M. “Trey” Yates, III

 What is the Outcome of Mediation?

 Once the parties reach a settlement on some or all of the issues they should execute a binding written agreement.
 Once signed by the parties the written agreement is enforceable as a written contract.
 This document is often called a Mediated Settlement Agreement (MSA).
 Since a mediator cannot give legal advice, you should have your attorney review the agreements to ensure that they are in your best interests before signing the MSA.
-Additionally, even if the parties are unable to reach an agreement on every issue, you should at least try to reach a settlement on as many issues as possible and submit these to the Court in the form of a Mediated Settlement Agreement.
+Additionally, even if the parties are unable to reach an agreement on every issue, you should at least try to reach settlement in as many issues as possible and submit these to the Court in the form of a Mediated Settlement Agreement.

 What is Arbitration?

 Arbitration is another ADR process available.
 Arbitration is a process similar to a trial where parties present their evidence and testimony.
-In arbitration, each party, by and through their attorney, presents their position to an impartial person who ultimately renders a decision.
+In arbitration, each party, by and through their attorney, present their position to an impartial person who ultimately renders a decision.

 An arbitration is presided over by an independent third party who has no interest in the outcome of the dispute.
 This person is called the Arbiter or the Arbitrator.
 The Arbiter typically has specific expertise in the field in which the dispute has arisen.
 With an expert presiding over the dispute, the parties can benefit from the particular understanding and analysis of the facts an expert can provide.